zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

 }
 ```

+### Storage Variables

 Storage variables can be more difficult to work with, especially arrays, since they may be packed.
-It seem to be issues when using storage variables in assembly, but it is possible to access them directly using `sload`.
+It is possible to reference storage variables from inline assembly, but doing so will push 2 items onto the stack - location and offset, so it must be done with care.

 ```
 contract C {
-    uint _a = 0x55; // Stored at storage-address 0x0
+    uint _a = 55; // Stored at storage-address 0x0

-    function f() constant returns (uint) {
+    function f() constant returns (uint a) {
         assembly {
-            mstore(0x0, sload(0x0))
-            return(0x0, 32)
+            _a  // Adds 'address to _a', which is 0x0, then 'offset of _a', which is 0.
+            pop // Remove offset.
+            sload =: a
         }
     }
 }